jrengmusic/jrengmusic/README.md

 🎸 On stage, JRENG! is a sonic strike: experimental rock and electronic textures delivered with the same precision as a power chord.

-💻 In code, JRENG! is an architect of sound tools: designing modular DSP filters, intuitive UIs, and reproducible workflows that empower creators.
+💻 In code, JRENG! is an architect of sound arsenal: designing modular DSP filters, intuitive UIs, and reproducible workflows that empower creators.

 📫 How to spam me: bayu@kuassa.com